ivotron/ivotron.github.io/_posts/2014-01-18-cephforhpc-notes-on-iod-design.md

     object it wants to read and then use the OID to open_write/open_read.

+ 3. container "open" will implicitly create a container whereas an object has to be created first.
+This is contradictory from the user's perspective.

- 3. name is the main ID for containers, which is confusing since for objects the numerical identifier is the ID.
+ 4. name is the main ID for containers, which is confusing since for objects the numerical identifier is an ID.

- 3. API doesn't specify failure conditions in some places:
+ 5. API doesn't specify failure conditions in some places:

       * what happens when `iod_obj_create` is invoked over an existing object.
 Should this fail?

- 4. container "open" will implicitly create a container whereas an object has to be created first.
-This is contradictory from the user's perspective.

-# questions

- 1. what's the rationale behind I/O fragments?
+      * two concurrent writes to the same offset of the same object inside the same transaction?